 - Acquire skills of research and critical thinking that are transferable to a range of social scientific, policy and community contexts.

-For Class of 2017 and Class of 2018, students completing the Urban Studies major will take eight courses [50 modular credits (MC) equivalent) including a final-year capstone project, which is the equivalent of 10 MC.
+Students completing the Urban Studies major for Class of 2017 and Class of 2018 will take eight courses [50 modular credits (MC) equivalent) including a final-year capstone project, which is the equivalent of 10 MC.

 Students selecting this major must complete: